HRDiplomacy developed the following tools for diplomats and HRDs:

-- For EuroMed Rights, tools for diplomats:
+- For EuroMed Rights:

 - "Toolkit - Raising Human Rights Concerns in Egypt, Key Messages and Counter-narratives" (June 2022).
 This toolkit was positively evaluated by Cairo-based diplomats.